calculix/ccx2paraview/README.md

 #### Installation with pip or pipx

-To install and run the latest release (version 3.2.0) of of this converter you'll need [Python 3](https://www.python.org/downloads/) and optionally [pipx](https://pipx.pypa.io/stable/installation/).
+To install and run the latest release (version 3.2.0) of of this converter you'll need [Python 3](https://www.python.org/downloads/) (Python >= 3.9).

     # install via pip:
     pip install ccx2paraview
-    # or, with pipx:
-    pipx install ccx2paraview

 VTK needs to be available on your system for ccx2paraview to run, either directly or from ParaView's python package.
-When you have neither, install VTK as an optional dependency alongside:
+When you have neither, install VTK as an optional dependency alongside (works also with [pipx](https://pipx.pypa.io/stable/installation/) to install [apps](#usage), which are exposed on your $PATH and will be run in an isolated environment):

     # install via pip:
     pip install 'ccx2paraview[VTK]'
     # or, with pipx:
     pipx install 'ccx2paraview[VTK]'

-**Attention!** Using vtk and numpy in python 3.13 concurrently seems broken.
-When using pipx, set a python version <3.13, e.g.:
+**Attention!** Using vtk and numpy concurrently seems broken in python 3.13.
+When using pipx on a computer with Python 3.13, install ccx2paraview with a python version < 3.13, e.g.:

     pipx install 'ccx2paraview[VTK]' --python 3.12